Probe card: Efficiency factors

 Probe card efficiency is affected by many factors.
 Perhaps the most important factor impacting probe card efficiency is the number of DUTs that can be tested in parallel.
 Many wafers today are still tested one device at a time.
 If one wafer had 1000 of these devices and the time required to test one device was 10 seconds and the time for the prober to move from one device to another device was 1 second, then to test an entire wafer would take 1000 x 11 seconds = 11,000 seconds or roughly 3 hours.
 If however, the probe card and the tester could test 16 devices in parallel (with 16 times the electrical connections) then the test time would be reduced by almost exactly 16 times (to about 11 minutes).

+Advanced Tester Resource Enhancement (ATRE) is a powerful means of increasing the number of DUTs that can be tested by a probe card in parallel (or in one touchdown during which probe card needles remain in contact with the wafer DUTs).
+ATRE allows the sharing of tester resources among DUTs using active components, which have the ability to connect and disconnect DUTs from the tester resources.
+Without ATRE, a single tester resource (power, DC or AC signal) would normally only go directly to one DUT.
+However by installing ATRE-configured relays (switches) onto the probe card PCB, the tester resource can split or branch out to multiple DUTs.
+For example in a x4 sharing configuration, 1 power signal is fed into 4 relays whose outputs go to 4 DUTs, respectively.
+Then by turning each relay ON and OFF sequentially (in the case of a DUT current measurement test), the tester can test each of the 4 DUTs in turn during the same touchdown (without having to move the prober from one device to the other).
+Therefore a tester that has only 256 power signals will appear to have its resources expanded or enhanced so as to enable it to test 1024 DUTs in one touchdown, thanks to the 1024 onboard relays in the x4 sharing scheme implemented on the probe card.
+ATRE brings dramatic savings in terms of test time and cost, as it can allow a chip manufacturer or test house to validate more DUTs in one touchdown without the need to purchase a more advanced tester equipped with more resources.